 We believe a strong parent partnership is incredibly important.
 Therefore we have a wonderful transition programme when we invite our new families for stay and play sessions and a teddy bear’s picnic to welcome you to our school community.
 During your child’s first term at school, we will invite you into school for our early maths, reading and writing workshops.
 We send out a weekly newsletter detailing our learning for the week and our vocabulary focus.
 In this newsletter, we give opportunities to develop knowledge and understanding of concepts taught through home learning.
 We ask for ‘Wow’ moments from home to be shared via Dojo to help inform us of your child’s next steps and for you to be an active part in their learning journey.
 You will be invited into school termly for our stay and play sessions to play with your child.
 During spring term, we run our special ‘Stay and play with our chicks and family Easter egg scavenger hunt’, which is always very popular!

 We have a class Learning Journey Journal for both Little Whittle Pre-school and Reception.
 If you would like to look at these during pick up time, you are more than welcome.
 The children love to look through these as an aid to remembering what they have learnt.
 We often spend time looking at these together as a class.

 To see more of our learning, please follow the link below to our EYFS Facebook page.

 Please see below for our EYFS curriculum map.
-Please see the whole school Flourish Curriculum to understand how each subject is discretely taught.
-Teaching is fluid and flexible; we incorporate children’s interests and topical issues alongside set plans.
+The whole school Flourish Curriculum is on this website to help parents and carers understand how each subject is discretely taught.
+Teaching is fluid and flexible; we incorporate children’s interests and topical issues alongside set plans particularly in EYFS.